bigfix/developer.bigfix.com/site/pages/relevance/guide/client/network.md

 A: vmnet1, 192.168.235.0/24
 {% endqna %}

-This is particularly useful for checking if an endpoint is on a certain network (Note one of my interfaces is on the 192.168.44.0/24 subnet):
+This is particularly useful for checking if an endpoint is on a certain network (Note one of the interfaces is on the 192.168.44.0/24 subnet):

 {% qna %}
 Q: exists (ipv4 interfaces of adapters whose (up of it = true) of network) whose (cidr string of it = "192.168.44.0/24")